Shells found at Gosport Explosion Museum have been 'made safe' police confirm

-Gosport police reported that ‘four or five shells’ had been discovered at the Explosion Museum of Naval Firepower earlier this evening.
+Gosport police reported that ‘four or five shells’ had been discovered at the Explosion Museum of Naval Firepower on June 29.

 Sign up to our daily newsletter